RealTreasury/GatherTogether/README.md

 Simply open `index.html` or visit the live GitHub Pages site and the app will connect to Firebase without any additional server setup.

+Any scores recorded before Firebase initializes are queued locally and will be automatically submitted once the connection becomes available.

 If you want to use your own Firebase project, edit the `firebaseConfig` object at the bottom of `index.html` with your project credentials.